 With growing trade in the port, and being somewhat dilapidated, a larger building was being planned when in 1814 it anyway met the fate of its predecessors, destroyed by fire along with ten houses.
 Surrounding properties east of Billingsgate were purchased for the larger site with a waterfront almost 150 metres long.
 A new building was designed by David Laing, Surveyor to the Customs and a pupil of John Soane, featuring a much-praised triple-domed hall in a French style.
 Its facade onto Lower Thames Street was in a plain style of yellow stock brick but more decorative Ionic colonnades faced onto the river.
 The cellars housed a warehouse where seized goods were stored before going for auction.
 During excavation work, older wooden medieval embankments were discovered and a sturdy stone wall that may have been part of the Roman fortifications, as well as other ancient objects.
 The new building was opened by Lord Liverpool, First Lord of the Treasury in May 1817.
 Unfortunately, Laing had not foreseen that the piling underpinning the building had been poorly and fraudulently carried out by a contractor and in 1825 part of the river façade and the floor of the main hall collapsed.
 By then such work was the responsibility of the Office of Works and their surveyor Robert Smirke was commissioned to put things right.
 He created a new river-facing façade that remain today.

 The Custom House of today is comprised of David Laing’s west wing and a central section, including the current Long Room by Robert Smirke.
 The East Wing was badly damaged during the Second World War and rebuilt in 1966.
 As the Port of London moved ever further downriver, and the methods changed by which duties were paid, Custom House was no longer required for its original purpose.
-Ships’ masters no longer arrive to pay their duties but the building remains a rather grand office of HM Revenue & Customs.
+Ships’ masters no longer arrived to pay their duties and the building continued as a rather grand office of HM Revenue & Customs.
 HMRC were due to vacate the building in 2021 and plans have been submitted for the building to be converted into a hotel.